UDC-GAC/ServerlessYARN/README.md

 **NOTE**: You must ensure **"id_rsa.pub"** doesn't exist when executing "vagrant up" the first time (or after a "vagrant destroy")

-- Inside the server node (you may use "vagrant ssh" to log in if using a virtual cluster) execute the script to install and set up all the necessary requirements for the platform and start its services:
+- Inside the server node (you may use "vagrant ssh" to log in if using a virtual cluster) go to the **"ansible/provisioning/scripts"** directory inside the platform root directory (accessible from **"/vagrant"** on the virtual cluster).
+Then execute the script to install and set up all the necessary requirements for the platform and start its services:
     ```
-    cd /vagrant/ansible/provisioning/scripts
     python3 load_inventory_from_conf.py
     bash start_all.sh
     ```